labdipsco/film-switchable-controller/README.md

 ⚠️ **High voltage can cause serious injury or death**.
 This project is intended for educational or laboratory use by individuals with adequate knowledge of electrical safety.

+## 📢 Disclaimer

+This project is provided “as is” without warranty of any kind.
+By using or building this system, you acknowledge and agree that you do so at your own risk.
+The creators of this project are not responsible for any injury, damage, or legal issues that may arise from improper use, installation, or handling of high-voltage equipment.
+Always follow local safety regulations and consult a professional if unsure.

 ---

 Feel free to fork the project and adapt it to your experimental setup.
 Contributions and suggestions are welcome!